-A pet owner can never really imagine having to give up their four-legged best friend but the Humane Society of El Paso understands that there are a variety of issues that can lead to this difficult decision.
-The HSEP is here to help, but we are a space available shelter and time is always of the essence.
+A pet owner can never really imagine having to give up their four-legged best friend.
+Still, the Humane Society of El Paso understands that there are a variety of issues that can lead to this difficult decision.
+The HSEP is here to help, but we are an available space shelter, and time is always of the essence.

 HSEP's Community Resources link offers a list of reputable trainers that can help with a variety of behavioral issues so you won’t have to give up your pet.

 The Humane Society of El Paso is a limited admission shelter, which means you can not just bring in your pet.
-You do have to email the Surrender Coordinator and be placed on our waiting list.
+You do have to email the Surrender Coordinator and be scheduled for an available appointment.
 The HSEP does not accept animals with medical needs, injuries, or severe/aggressive behavioral issues.

-It can take anywhere from two weeks to a couple of months for space to become available for your pet.
+It can take anywhere from a couple of days to a couple of months for space to become available for your pet.
 The wait time is based on the animal’s size and the number of adoptions The HSEP has.
 It takes longer for large and medium kennels to become available because older and bigger dogs aren’t adopted as quickly as smaller dogs and puppies.
-Cats tend to have a steady rate of adoption, but wait list time does still vary.

-For litters of puppies under 16 weeks of age, the intake fee is $100 for up to 4 pupies plus $10 for each additional littermate.
+For litters of puppies between 8 weeks and 16 weeks of age, the intake fee is $110 for up to 4 puppies plus $15 for each additional littermate.

-For litters of kittens under 16 weeks of age, the intake fee is $50 for up to 4 kittens plus $10 for each additional littermate.
+For litters of kittens between 8 weeks and 16 weeks of age, the intake fee is $55 for up to 4 kittens plus $15 for each additional littermate.

 Animals under 8 weeks of age cannot be adopted out.
-If the animal you need to surrender is underage, you will need to check availability in the HSEP's foster program for underage pets.
+If the animal you need to surrender is underage, you will need to check availability and surrender fees in the HSEP's foster program for underage pets by emailing firstname.lastname@example.org

 Because appointments are scheduled based on size, due to the availability of kennels, the HSEP needs to know the exact size of your pet in order to reserve the appropriate size kennel.
 Please let the HSEP Intake Coordinator know by sending a full-body picture of your dog or cat with your dog’s or cat's approximate weight noted.